-Studios will close 30 minutes prior to the start of your ceremony to enable graduands to be seated.
+Photography studios will close 45 minutes before the start of your ceremony.
 Don’t worry if you don’t have time to have your photograph taken prior to your ceremony getting underway.
-The studios will be open until one hour after the last ceremony has finished on each day.
+The photographers will be available until one hour after the last ceremony has finished on each day.

 Use of images and video footage

 While you will attend the Tempest photography studios for your official graduation photo, you should also be aware that the ceremonies are photographed and filmed by the University.

 Photography and video footage, including a live stream, will be captured on the day for use on the University website and You Tube and in other media/publications.
 Ceremony films are archived securely and indefinitely for future reference.